AleksiVirkkala/KideAppBot/README.md

 ## Usage

-- **NOTE: This new version sends your bearer token to my server that then uses it to reserve tickets from KideApp.** I will never store your bearer token nor use it for anything else than reserving the tickets.
-By using the bot you agree to this
+- **NOTE: This version sends your bearer token to my server that then uses it to reserve tickets from KideApp.** I will never store your bearer token nor use it for anything else than reserving the tickets.
+By using the bot you agree to this.

 1. Head to **[KideAppBot.com](https://kideappbot.com)**
 2. find your bearer token